linode/docs/docs/getting-started.md

     emaint sync

-{: .note}
->emaint is a [plugin](https://gentoo.org/support/news-items/2015-02-04-portage-sync-changes.html) for emerge, so `emerge --sync` is no longer used and that command now just calls `emaint sync`.
-The sync command uses the `auto` option by default.
-See [here](https://wiki.gentoo.org/wiki/Project:Portage/Sync#Operation) for more info on what that means and when you may want to change it.
-For more information on how to use `emaint`, refer to its [man page](https://dev.gentoo.org/~zmedico/portage/doc/man/emaint.1.html).

-After running a sync, it may end with a message that you should upgrade Portage using a *--oneshot* emerge comand.
+After running a sync, it may end with a message that you should upgrade Portage using a `--oneshot` emerge comand.
 If so, run the Portage update.
 Then update the rest of the system:

     emerge --uDN @world